Cessna O-1 Bird Dog: Notable flights

-American television personality and actor Ed McMahon was a Marine Corps aviator who piloted an O-1E during the Korean War, flying 85 combat missions and earning six Air Medals in 1953.
+American television personality and actor Ed McMahon was a Marine Corps aviator who piloted an OE during the Korean War, flying 85 combat missions and earning six Air Medals in 1953.

 Captain Sidney Harrison, U.S. Army, a decorated veteran of World War II and the Korean War, crashed his Cessna O-1 on a flight from Wichita, Kansas, to Buckley Air Force Base, Colorado, in 1952.
 The wreckage is still in the woods above Palmer Lake, Colorado, and can be reached by an 11.1 mi hike.

 Captain Hilliard A. Wilbanks, USAF, posthumously received the Medal of Honor for sacrificing his life on February 24, 1967, while supporting an ARVN Ranger Battalion at Di Linh, near Da Lat, South Vietnam.
 After knowing their ambush had been compromised and fighter support would soon come, the Viet Cong charged into the Rangers.
 Trying to slow them down, Wilbanks shot the rest of his phosphorus rockets at the enemy.
-After he ran out of rockets, he strafed the enemy troops using his M16 rifle and fired from the side window of the plane.
-After the third pass, he was wounded and crashed.
-He died while being evacuated to a hospital using a helicopter.
+After he ran out of rockets, he made strafing passes, firing his M16 rifle from the side window of the plane.
+After the third pass, he was wounded and crashed, and died while being evacuated by helicopter.

-On 29 April 1975, the day before the fall of Saigon during the Vietnam War, Republic of Vietnam Air Force Major Buang-Ly loaded his wife and five children into a two-seat Cessna O-1 Bird Dog and took off from Con Son Island.
-After evading enemy ground fire, Major Buang-Ly headed out to sea and spotted the aircraft carrier Midway.
+On 29 April 1975, the day before the fall of Saigon during the Vietnam War, Republic of Vietnam Air Force Major Bung-Ly loaded his wife and five children into a two-seat Cessna O-1 Bird Dog and took off from Con Son Island.
+After evading enemy ground fire, Major Bung-Ly headed out to sea and spotted the aircraft carrier Midway.
 With only an hour of fuel remaining, he dropped a note asking that the deck be cleared so he could land.

-Knowing there was no room for this to happen, Midways commanding officer, Captain (later Rear Admiral) Lawrence Chambers, ordered US$10 million worth of South Vietnamese Bell UH-1 Iroquois ("Huey") helicopters to be pushed overboard into the South China Sea.
-The Bird Dog that Major Buang-Ly landed aboard Midway is now on display at the National Naval Aviation Museum at Naval Air Station Pensacola, Florida.
-A similar aircraft was restored in the markings of the aircraft flown by Major Buang-Ly for an exhibit at the USS Midway Museum in San Diego, California.
+As there was no other way to make room, Midways commanding officer, Captain (later Rear Admiral) Lawrence Chambers, ordered US$10 million worth of South Vietnamese Bell UH-1 Iroquois ("Huey") helicopters to be pushed overboard into the South China Sea.
+The Bird Dog that Major Bung-Ly landed aboard Midway is now on display at the National Naval Aviation Museum at Naval Air Station Pensacola, Florida.
+A similar aircraft was restored in the markings of the aircraft flown by Major Bung-Ly for an exhibit at the USS Midway Museum in San Diego, California.